UBC-MDS/CardioPredict/README.md

 # Data

-CardioPredict is based on data from the [Framingham Heart Study](https://clinicaltrials.gov/study/NCT00005121), an extensive cohort study that tracks health metrics related to heart disease.
+CardioPredict is based on data from the renowned Framingham Heart Study (FHS), an extensive cohort study that tracks health metrics related to heart disease.
 The full Framingham dataset, encompassing data from the first 32 clinical exams and event follow-up until 2018, is available upon request from the [National Institutes of Health](https://biolincc.nhlbi.nih.gov/studies/framcohort/).
-For this project, we utilized a refined subset obtained from [Paul Blanche&#39;s dataset](https://paulblanche.com/files/DataFramingham.html), which contains 1,363 records detailing key health indicators such as age, blood pressure, cholesterol, smoking habits, and occurrences of heart disease.
+For this project, we utilized a refined subset from Professor Paul Blanche ([dataset](https://paulblanche.com/files/DataFramingham.html)), which contains 1,363 records detailing key health indicators such as age, blood pressure, cholesterol, smoking habits, and occurrences of heart disease.

 The dataset includes variables such as age, gender, blood pressure, cholesterol levels, and smoking habits, analyzed to predict the likelihood of developing heart disease.